 When the price of the debenture is more than its nominal value, it is said to be issued at a premium.
 For example, a Rs.
 100 debenture is issued for Rs.105 and Rs.5 is the premium amount.
-Again, assets and liabilities do not match in such situation.
+Again, assets and liabilities do not match in such a situation.
 Therefore, the premium amount is credited to Securities Premium Account and is reflected under ‘Reserves and Surpluses’ on the liabilities side of the balance sheet.

 The issue of Debenture as Collateral

-The debentures can be issued as a collateral security to the lenders.
+The debentures can be issued as collateral security to the lenders.
 This happens when the lenders insist on additional assets as security in addition to the primary security.
 The additional assets may be used if the complete amount of loan cannot be realized from the sale of the primary security.
 Therefore, the companies tend to issue debentures to the lenders in addition to some other physical assets already pledged.
 The lenders may redeem or sell the debentures on the open market if the primary assets do not pay for the complete loan.

 Issue of Debenture for Consideration Other Than Cash

 Debentures can also be issued for consideration other than cash.
 Generally, companies follow this route with their vendors.
 So, instead of paying the cash for the assets purchased from the vendor, the companies issue debentures for consideration other than cash.
-In this case, also, the debentures can be issued at a par, premium or discount and are accounted for in the similar fashion.
+In this case, also, the debentures can be issued at par, premium or discount and are accounted for in a similar fashion.

-The company invites the investors to subscribe to its debenture issue.
+The company invites investors to subscribe to its debenture issue.
 However, it may happen that the applications received for the debentures may be more than the original number of debentures offered.
 This scenario is referred to as oversubscription.
 In the case of over-subscription, a company cannot allocate more debentures than it had originally planned to issue.
 So, the company refunds the money to the applicants to whom debentures are not allotted.
-However, the excess money received from applicants who are allocated debentures is not refunded.
+However, the excess money received from applicants who are allocated debentures are not refunded.
 The same money is used towards allotment adjustment and the subsequent calls to be made.